kevinohashi/WPPerformanceTester/readme.txt

 - String Manipulation - 100,000 string manipulation tests
 - Loops - 1,000,000 loop iterations
 - Conditionals - 1,000,000 conditional logic checks
-- MySql (connect, select, version, encode) - basic mysql functions and 1,000,000 ENCODE() iterations
+- MySql (connect, select, version, aes_encrypt) - basic mysql functions and 5,000,000 AES_ENCRYPT() iterations
 - \\$wpdb - 250 insert, select, update and delete operations through \\$wpdb

 It also allows you to see how your server's performance stacks up against our industry benchmark.
 Our industry benchmark is the average of all submitted test results.